casdoor/casdoor-website/docs/token/overview.md

 ![JWT-Custom](/img/token/overview/JWT-Custom.png)

+### Standard OIDC Claims

+All JWT token formats include these standard OpenID Connect claims in the payload:

+- `sub` - Subject identifier (unique user ID)
+- `email` - User's email address
+- `email_verified` - Boolean indicating whether the email has been verified by Casdoor
+- `name` or `preferred_username` - User's display name
+- `picture` or `avatar` - User's avatar URL

+The `email_verified` claim enables external applications using Casdoor as an identity provider to determine email verification status directly from the token without additional API calls.

 ## Custom Token Attributes

 When using JWT-Custom format, you can define custom attributes with their data types.
 Each attribute has a **Type** field that controls how values are included in the JWT: